The bigg_e_coli_core model is a very simplified metabolic network model of Escherichia coli K12.

-- Phosphate, ammonium, water, proton, oxygen, and carbon dioxide are freely available.
+- Phosphate, ammonium, water, proton, oxygen, and carbon dioxide are available in excess.

-They can be exchanged in both consumed and secreted as no flux constraints are placed on these reactions.
+They can be "freely" exchanged (imported or exported) at the system boundary, as no particular flux constraints are placed on these reactions.

-The bigg_e_coli_core model is a simplified metabolic network.
+The bigg_e_coli_core model is a (very) simplified metabolic network.

 - What can you tell about its growth reaction?
 Is it biologically relevant?

-- What can you tell about its sulfur metabolism?
+- What can you tell about the metabolism of sulfur?

 - Identify the growth reaction in the reac_list view by, for example, typing BIOMASS in the search field...
 What a simplified growth reaction!!
 Only two amino acids are required for growth: glutamate and glutamine.

-- There are no sulfur compounds in the set of boundary reactions - the sulfur metabolism is completely ignored although sulfur atoms occur in some compounds, e.g. CoA!
+- There are no sulfur compounds in the set of boundary reactions - the sulfur metabolism is completely ignored although sulfur atoms occur in some metabolites, e.g. CoA!